ppwd/magento2-base-module/README.md

 ## Purpose ##

-This is to serve as a base module for other PPWD modules.
+This is to serve as a base module for other PPWD Magento 2 modules.

 Features:
 - Adds a PPWD Menu to the left menu in the admin.